-The best CRM software for nonprofits can help revolutionize the way that these organizations interact with their audiences.
-Creating an environment in which teams can directly cater, relay information to, and manage their community is an essential factor in the nonprofit industry.
-CRM is essential in assuring businesses can best communicate with their clients.
-Seeing how integral that is especially to nonprofits, it is perhaps more important in this industry than anywhere else.
-With a happy client base, nonprofit organizations may find more funding via donation or charity.
+The best CRM software for nonprofits can help revolutionize how these organizations interact with their audiences.
+Creating an environment in which teams can directly cater, relay information to, and manage their community is essential in the nonprofit industry.
+CRM is critical in assuring businesses can best communicate with their clients.
+Seeing how integral that is, especially to nonprofits, is perhaps more critical in this industry than anywhere else.
+Nonprofit organizations may find more funding via donations or charity with a happy client base.
 To many, this is a necessity to stay in business.

-We have complied this list of the best CRM software for nonprofits below.
+We have compiled this list of the best CRM software for nonprofits below.
 This list is based on several factors.
-Namely, each vendor’s reputation in the marketplace, their focus on supporting businesses of all sizes, and specific tools each vendor offers that reflects the needs of nonprofits and small businesses specifically.
-Each vendor listed is a key name in today’s CRM marketplace.
+Namely, each vendor’s reputation in the marketplace, their focus on supporting businesses of all sizes, and specific tools each vendor offers reflect the needs of nonprofits and small businesses.
+Each vendor listed is a critical name in today’s CRM marketplace.

-Bitrix24 is a free or low-cost CRM with features like marketing automation, customer support, and client management.
+Bitrix24 is a free or low-cost CRM with marketing automation, customer support, and client management features.
 On top of being available in the cloud and on-premise, it is accessible on both desktop and mobile devices.
-This benefits organizations looking for either a multichannel marketing-oriented solution or a heavily sales-oriented CRM.
-This may be a particularly good choice for smaller businesses.
+This benefits organization looking for either a multichannel marketing-oriented solution or a heavily sales-oriented CRM.
+This may be an excellent choice for smaller businesses.
 This is because the vendor offers a flexible price model depending on the number of intended users.

 Creatio has earned industry accolades for its lead management and CRM software solutions.
 It offers sales automation, marketing automation, and service management.
-With this diverse range of functionalities, such as its 360 Degree View technology, Creatio is able to cover a wide breadth of business solutions for different organizations.
+With this diverse range of functionalities, such as its 360 Degree View technology, Creatio can cover various business solutions for different organizations.
 Creation offers CRM services on desktop as well as mobile devices.
 Its pricing is variable to the needs and sizes of the business that choose to work with it.

 HubSpot is highly integrable with almost all other major CRM technology.
 HubSpot is also a well-known solution for small businesses.
 CRM functionalities are available free of charge.
 Additional sales automation and marketing software can be obtained and purchased.
 This also includes solutions for customer service and management.
 Its Marketing Hub aims to convert leads and draw traffic to businesses.
-It also includes a wide array of tools and services to build organization and efficiency in teams with its Service Hub.
+It also has a wide array of tools and services to build team organization and efficiency with its Service Hub.

-Infor’s CloudSuite CRM provides a deep view of your customers.
-This is achieved by taking data directly from your team’s inputs, as well as automatically collecting data from previous interactions and outside sources.
+Infor’s CloudSuite CRM provides an in-depth view of your customers.
+This is achieved by taking data directly from your team’s inputs and automatically collecting data from previous interactions and outside sources.
 CloudSuite offers complete integration with numerous ERP systems.
 This means that data available on the ERP is available

 on the CRM platform and vice versa.
 This keeps it simple to share information and keeps teams in the loop.

 Insightly CRM benefits those looking to streamline email processes and integrate with other tools and software.
 It offers workflow automation, lead routing, and email integration.
-This vendor provides users tools to build meaningful relationships with both present and future customers.
-Insightly has also recently begun offering a marketing solution, which can simply be integrated or used in conjunction with its CRM.
-Insightly also offers unique CRM needs assessments to assure that businesses make the most of what it offers.
+This vendor provides users with tools to build meaningful relationships with present and future customers.
+Insightly has also recently begun offering a marketing solution, which can be integrated or used in conjunction with its CRM.
+Insightly also provides unique CRM needs assessments to assure that businesses make the most of their offers.

 Less Annoying CRM offers a streamlined product for those looking for a simple, uncluttered experience.
 Less Annoying CRM aims specifically for smaller businesses.
-It contains many of the standard features you’d expect to find in CRM software.
-Some of these include a customer management database, lead pipeline management, and feature customization.
+It contains many standard features you’d expect to find in CRM software.
+These include a customer management database, lead pipeline management, and feature customization.
 It also offers a web-based product that allows team members access to the CRM from anywhere with a WiFi connection.

-Maximizer offers a true all-in-one CRM package.
-It offers functionalities including standard sales functions, marketing automation, contact management, cloud-based storage, and a mobile app.
+Maximizer offers a proper all-in-one CRM package.
+It provides functionalities including standard sales functions, marketing automation, contact management, cloud-based storage, and a mobile app.
 Maximizer also includes a CRM built specifically for customer service.
 Additional features such as unlimited storage and investment account management can be unlocked through the different sales packages offered.
 Monthly subscriptions include modules for marketing automation, CRM, and more.

 NetSuite, a property of Oracle, specializes in cloud-based solutions.
 These include CRM, ERP, and e-commerce.
-The cloud-based CRM updates in real-time, providing traditional features.
-Some of these include SFA, customer service management, marketing automation, as well as more advanced capabilities like order management, commissions, sales forecasting, and integrated e-commerce.
-It tackles the entire customer lifecycle, from lead all the way through opportunity, sales order, fulfillment, and more.
+The cloud-based CRM updates in real-time, providing standard features.
+Some of these include SFA, customer service management, marketing automation, and more advanced capabilities like order management, commissions, sales forecasting, and integrated e-commerce.
+It tackles the entire customer lifecycle, from lead through opportunity, sales order, fulfillment, and more.